freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

 };
 ```

 All 14 functional tests are complete and passing.
-See `/tests/2_functional-tests.js` for the functionality you should write tests for.
+See `/tests/2_functional-tests.js` for the expected functionality you should write tests for.

 ```js
 async (getUserInput) => {